 History

 I A.M.
-Arts is a Black and woman-led non profit arts organization, launched in 2017 with spheres of influence in critical dance performance, wholistic arts education, and community development arts programs.
+Arts is a Black and woman-led non profit arts organization, launched in 2017 with spheres of influence in critical dance performance, wholistic arts education, and community development arts.
 I A.M.
-Arts has been developing and producing provocative and soulful dance choreographies that center the trajectory of Morris’ research into Afro Caribbean cultural archive and African diaspora traditions.
+Arts has been developing and producing provocative and soulful dance choreographies that center the trajectory of Artistic Director, Alanna Morris’ research into Afro Caribbean cultural archive and African diaspora traditions.
 We present dance for diverse audiences, largely employing Minnesota artists of color, and building bridges and partnerships with arts organizations around the world that share a similar vision.
 In 2018 I A.M.
 Arts launched a mentorship/coaching program for pre-professional female dancers of color to address racial inequities in access to dance education.
-Our community development programs serves mid-career *women creatives who are on the front lines of movements for social, economic and political reform.
+Our community development arts and cultural programs serve mid-career *women creatives who are on the front lines of movements for social, economic and political reform.
 In 2022, I A.M.
-Arts begins building its HUB model—an on-going space for robust training in African indigenous knowledge and practice.
+Arts began building our HUB model—an on-going space for robust training in African indigenous knowledge and practice.

 Vision

-Now entering our 7th season, in 2023/2024, I A.M.
-Arts will support the continued development of The Black Light Training Module, a wholistic methodology and meta physical praxis stewarded by Artistic Director, Alanna Morris; the furthering of Black Light research; and the commission of new dance works by Alanna Morris.
+Now entering our 8th season, in 2024/2025, I A.M.
+Arts will support the presentation of The Black Light Research Training Module, an integrated and (w)holistic methodology and meta physical praxis stewarded by Artistic Director, Alanna Morris for the mature performer.
+I A.M.
+Arts will also support the development of Morris’ newest choreographic research project—”Eat so God can love you…” in residency and research performance.

 I A.M.
-Arts has expanded our community development model to launching the HUB, a space for the activation, protection, education, and preservation of Black embodied traditions in an ecosystem of cooperation and mutual support— connecting BIPOC healing justice workers with resources to thrive through artist talks, community conversations and workshops, as well as hosting bi-annual retreat/artist residency program for mid-career *women creatives that is part restorative practice and part professional development.
+Arts seeks to invest in our community through offering more programs through the HUB—a space for the activation, protection, education, and preservation of Black embodied traditions in an ecosystem of cooperation and mutual support— connecting BIPOC healing justice workers with resources to thrive through artist talks, community conversations and workshops.
+As well as hosting our 3rd women’s retreat / residency program for mid-career *women creatives in 2025, an integration of restorative practice and professional development for leaders.

-In Fall 2024, I A.M.
-Arts continues our mentorship/coaching program in its 4th year to support the training and careers of pre-professional dancers of colour thanks to a grant from the Minnesota State Arts Board.
+In Fall 2025, I A.M.
+Arts seeks funding to continue our mentorship/coaching program for its 5th year to support the training and careers of pre-professional dancers of colour.

 *“women” and “female” are inclusive of trans women and those with gender-expansive identities.